encosoft-kr/.github/profile/README.md

 * **Structured Thinking**: Every solution begins with a precise understanding of the problem, leading to methodical and robust designs.
 * **Minimalism with Meaning**: Functionality without clutter; Design that serves clarity and intentionality.
 * **Sovereignty of Execution**: We value independence, transparency, and uncompromised technical ownership in every project.
-* **Quiet Engineering**: No noise, just real work — silently building systems that deliver profound impact through meticulous execution.
+* **Quiet Engineering**: No noise, just real work — silently building systems that create profound impact through meticulous execution.

 More details on how we operate can be found in our [team handbook(TBD)]().